-If you made a promise to improve your health and to get fitter, then make sure 2016 is the year that you keep it with our advice and exercise recommendations from Jason Foster, manager at The Imperial Hotel’s health and fitness centre Mint Condition.
+If you made a promise to improve your health and to get fitter this year, then let us help you!
+Advice and exercise recommendations can be offered by Jason Foster, manager at The Imperial Hotel’s health and fitness centre Mint Condition.
 Let us help you with your fitness journey, by choosing our gym membership Llandudno.

-“And get into a routine so you exercise either in the morning on your way into work or in the evening on your way home.
-Write it in your diary so it becomes a permanent fixture in your weekly schedule and if you need some additional motivation, why not exercise with a friend.”
+It’s good to get into a routine so you exercise either in the morning before work, or in the evening on your way home.
+Write it in your diary so it becomes a permanent fixture in your weekly schedule, and if you need some additional motivation, why not exercise with a friend.

-Aerobic activity is vital for burning off calories, weight management and general health as it raises your heart rate and makes you breathe faster and feel warmer.
+Aerobic activity is vital for burning off calories, weight management and general health as it raises your heart rate and makes you breathe faster, warming up your body.
 This includes swimming, aerobics, cycling, fast walking and running.

-Strength exercises build and strengthen muscles and strong bones, regulate blood sugar and blood pressure and burn calories or help maintain a healthy weight.
+Strength exercises build and strengthen muscles and strong bones, regulate blood sugar and blood pressure, plus burn calories or help maintain a healthy weight.
 They also strengthen the joints and improve balance, stability and posture.
-So it is important to make sure your gym routine works all your major muscles – legs, hips, back, abdomen, chest, shoulders and arms and you need to do at least 8 to 12 repetitions of each exercise.
+So, it is important to make sure your gym routine works all your major muscles – legs, hips, back, abdomen, chest, shoulders and arms, performing at least 8 to 12 repetitions of each exercise.

-So if you have made a New Year’s Resolution to become fitter and healthier then becoming a member of Mint Condition is the first step to achieving your goal.
-And with its fully qualified full-time fitness instructors to deliver one to one personal training specifically tailored to suit your needs they will help keep you focused, inspired and motivated to make your resolution a reality.
+So, if you plan to become fitter and healthier, then becoming a member of Mint Condition is the first step to achieving your goal.
+With its fully qualified full-time fitness instructors to deliver, one to one personal training specifically tailored to suit your needs they will help keep you focused, inspired and motivated to make you find a fitness routine you’ll enjoy.